venicegeo/bf-docs/readme.md

 > __Note:__ Start from the end of the instructions for [Searching for Scenes](#searching-for-scenes).

-### 1. After picking a scene, find a compatible algorithm
+### 1. After Picking a scene, Find a Compatible Algorithm

 Look under the _Select Algorithm_ section to see what algorithms are available.
 Some algorithms have strict requirements in order to yield meaningful coastline vector data:

 [![screenshot](images/0005_select_algorithm_incompatible.png)](images/0005_select_algorithm_incompatible.png)

-### 2. After picking an algorithm, submit the scene for processing
+### 2. After Picking an Algorithm, Submit the Scene for Processing

 > __Note__: By default, Beachfront will name the job after the scene being processed.
 You can optionally give a custom name to a job if desired.